Vishing: Spot an attack and protect your business

 • The number the call is coming from is blocked or private or even spoofed to appear as if from a trusted source.

-Employees need to verify the caller's phone number with the official website or internal directory of your organization before providing any personal information.
+Employees should verify the caller's phone number with the official website or your organisation's internal directory before providing any personal information.

 Protecting yourself from vishing attacks is an essential part of any cyber security plan.
-Vishing threats, which are phone-based scams related to identity theft, can cause major damage if they go undetected.
+Vishing threats can cause major damage if they go undetected.

 We can help guide your team through the process of recognising, avoiding, and mitigating risks associated with phishing emails and vishing calls.